Udny railway station

-Udny railway station was a railway station located in Udny, Aberdeenshire.
+Udny railway station was a railway station serving the village of Udny in Aberdeenshire, Scotland.
+It was situated on the Formartine and Buchan Railway.

 History

 The station was opened on 18 July 1861 by the Formartine and Buchan Railway.
-On the southbound platform was the station building and on the east side was the goods yard, which also had a goods shed.
-There were two signal boxes, one to the north and one to the south.
-They both opened in 1890 but the north box closed in 1901 with the control going to the south box.
+The station building was located on the southbound platform, while the goods yard and goods shed were situated on the east side.
+Two signal boxes were provided, one to the north and one to the south; both opened in 1890, although the northern box closed in 1901, with control transferred to the southern box.
 The station closed on 4 October 1965.